 If no consumers are defined, a fictitious annual consumption can be selected as calculation basis in the dialogue “Ratio of PV energy (DC) to consumption”.

 In the case of PV systems with defined consumers, the desired ratio can also be extended to a self-selected observation period.
-In addition to annual consumption as the reference period, there are individual months and the worst month of the year to choose from.
+In addition to annual consumption as the reference period, you can choose individual months and the worst month of the year.

 |Mounted - Roof||The PV modules are elevated mounted on a roof.|